aaronkw/humanbase-docs/docs/clever.rst

 Introduction
 ------------
-CLEVER is a framework for ab initio sequence-based prediction of mutation gene expression effects for primary human cell types.
+CLEVER is a framework for `ab initio` sequence-based prediction of mutation gene expression effects for primary human cell types.
 With this web interface, we provide an explorer of cell type-specific expression effect predictions.
-The current release contains all ClinVar variants within 20kb to the representative TSS of a gene (normalized to 1000 Genomes variant effects)KSENIA: no effect threshold was employed -correct?.
+The current release contains all ClinVar variants within +/- 20kb of the representative TSS of a gene.
+We use 1000 Genomes variant effects predictions for z-score normalization.
+No effect threshold was employed for the current release of the data.

 The code for predicting expression effects for human genome variants and training new expression models is available at this `github repository <https://github.com/FunctionLab/KSENIA>`_.

 The CLEVER framework is described in the following manuscript:

-Ksenia Sokolova, Chandra L. Theesfeld, Aaron K. Wong, and Olga G. Troyanskaya, CLEVER: Predicting single-cell-resolved gene expression from sequence, Submitted, 2022
+Ksenia Sokolova, Chandra L. Theesfeld, Aaron K. Wong, Zijun Zhang, Kara Dolinski and Olga G. Troyanskaya, CLEVER: Predicting single-cell-resolved gene expression from sequence, Submitted, 2022

 Download
 --------